 What Steps Should a Hospice Patient and Their Family Take Now?

 My experience as an attorney who helps families with this type of planning is that the opposite occurs.
-I find that my clients experience a great peace of mind once they have done their planning so that they can concentrate on the other issues they are facing.
-When a life-threatening illness strikes, it’s the responsibility of the spouse or family leader to become fully informed – to get smart – about these things.
-I have personally reviewed the literature commonly given to families who have someone on Hospice, and I’ve given and attended public workshops and lectures.
-And I’ve found that these information sources leave out most of the critical financial and legal information you need to know.
+I find that clients experience great peace of mind once they have done their planning so that they can concentrate on other issues important to them.
+When (and if) a life-threatening illness strikes a loved one, the spouse and family will rally together.
+It is at this time the family leader must take charge and be fully informed about what is necessary to be done.

 That’s why I wrote The Consumer’s Guide to Hospice Planning.